rickfay/z17-randomizer/README.md

 This item was created for the randomizer to give an experience closer to the vanilla game where the cracks are not open early-on, meaning Lorule is unreachable even once the player has the ability to Merge.

 Importantly, the Hyrule Castle Crack is the only one that will be open without Quake.
 Because of this, Hyrule Castle has a much more substantial role to play in the randomizer as a sometimes necessary dungeon to complete if Quake (or something that leads to it) happens to be in Lorule.
-Or simply for its crack, when playing with Cracksanity.
+Or simply for its crack, when playing with Crack Shuffle.

 The item is called "Quake" because that is how several NPCs refer to the story event in dialog.
 Interestingly, they always refer to it as "quake", but never "earthquake".

 The sprite commonly found on trackers is borrowed from the item of the same name from this game's predecessor, A Link to the Past.

-## Cracksanity
+## Crack Shuffle

 There are 56 Cracks (aka "fissures" or "portals") in the game formed into pairs that connect areas of Hyrule with Lorule.